31 Oct Disrupting Gender Inequality in Call Centers

 There is a flip-side to following the rules.
 Innovation and leadership don’t come from head down rule following, but from challenge and disruption.
 It is no wonder that TechCrunch took the name Disrupt for their international events on groundbreaking technology.

-There is statistical evidence that multiple women in higher level positions is beneficial to the bottom line.
+Statistical evidence shows that multiple women in higher level positions is beneficial to the bottom line.
 A report by The Peterson Institute for International Economics in 2016, Is Gender Diversity Profitable?
-Evidence from a Global Survey, took data from 21,980 businesses in 91 countries with powerfully positive results:
+Evidence from a Global Survey, took data from 21,980 businesses in 91 countries with very positive results:

 “For profitable firms, a move from no female leaders to 30% representation is associated with a 15% increase in the net revenue margin”.

-The study also showed that more women in executive and board positions rather than the odd female CEO had the greatest financial impact.
-A path for women to rise into such roles is of more value than an isolated woman getting to the highest position.
+The study also showed that more women in executive and board positions rather than the odd female CEO had the greatest financial benefit.
+A path for women to rise into such roles is of more value than one woman getting to the highest position.

 Negative Perception of Contact Center Work and Harassment